 Even if you have not been diagnosed with diabetes or prediabetes, but have significant visceral (belly) fat, fatigue, and other signs of metabolic disorder, you should implement dietary and lifestyle changes immediately to avoid diabetes.
 These changes can also help a diabetic manage their blood sugar levels.

-In general, you don’t need to completely cut carbs out of the diet, but you do need to replace simple sugars (like candy) with complex sugars (like fiber-rich, starchy vegetables).
+In general, you don’t need to completely cut carbs out of the diet, but you do need to replace simple sugars (like candy) with complex carbs (like fibre-rich veggies).
 Foods rich in Vitamin B also prevent blood sugar spikes.
 Healthy fats can help shield the body from the damaging effects of sugar.
 So when you do consume sugar, make sure you do so in conjunction with healthy fats.
 That is to say that low-fat or no-fat yogurt is a no-no.